pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Commodore-c128.md

 ## Using CP/M

-The CP/M target support can be extended with C128 specific functions, grouped in the "c128cpm" library (add "-lc128cpm" to your compilation command line).   "c128cpm" also contains a port of the SG Tools, permitting to use sound, tweaked text, graphics resolutions and more.
+The CP/M target is extended with C128 specific functions, grouped in the "c128cpm" library (add "-lc128cpm" to your zcc command).   "c128cpm" also contains a port of the SG Tools, permitting to use sound, tweaked text, graphics resolutions and more.

-z88dk style graphics libraries can be including by adding "-lgfx128", "-lgfx128hr" or "-gfx128hr480" (this last video mode is still untested and not supported by the current VICE emulator version).
+z88dk style graphics libraries can be included by adding "-lgfx128", "-lgfx128hr" or "-gfx128hr480" (this last video mode is still untested and not supported by the current VICE emulator version).

 The above options are also listed in the [CP/M section](Platform---CPM#hardware-specific-extensions) in this Wiki.